A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Prefix Global Attention

-In addition to the local attention used in TGlobal, ``transient'' global tokens are defined on the fly per layer which can additionally be attended to by all other inputs in the original sequence.
-TGlobal defines $k$ global tokens as the average of every $16$ input tokens, as shown in Figure~\ref{fig:attn} (left).
+Figure~\ref{fig:attn} illustrates our Prefix Global and prior work's Transient Global attention schemes, where in each the $i$th row represents what the $i$th token can attend to. \citet{guo-etal-2022-longt5} introduced LongT5 as an adaptation of the T5 model with Transient Global (TGlobal) attention to balance the efficiency of local attention, which allows for much longer input sequences to be held in memory, with the higher performance of full attention.
 TGlobal resulted in similar or better performance than full attention with much longer sequence lengths, while having a complexity of $O(l(r + k))$ for a variety of text summarization tasks (where $k = \frac{l}{16}$).